Lô Borges

-Salomão Borges Filho (January 10, 1952 – November 2, 2025), known professionally as Lô Borges (/pt-BR/), was a Brazilian singer-songwriter and guitarist.
+Salomão Borges Filho (10 January 1952 – 2 November 2025), known professionally as Lô Borges (/pt-BR/), was a Brazilian singer-songwriter and guitarist.

 Lô Borges was one of the founders of Clube da Esquina, a group of musicians that originated in the Brazilian state of Minas Gerais.
 He co-authored with Milton Nascimento the album Clube da Esquina in 1972, which was a milestone in Brazilian popular music.
-Among his most famous compositions are "Paisagem da Janela", "Para Lennon e McCartney", "Clube da Esquina No. 2", "Trem de Doido", and "O Trem Azul".
+Among his most famous compositions are "Tudo Que Você Podia Ser", "Paisagem da Janela", "Para Lennon e McCartney", "Clube da Esquina No. 2", "Trem de Doido", "Dois Rios" and "O Trem Azul".

 He is considered one of the most influential composers of Brazilian music, having been recorded by Tom Jobim, Elis Regina, Milton Nascimento, Flávio Venturini, Beto Guedes, Nenhum de Nós, Ira!, 14 Bis, Skank, Nando Reis, and Elba Ramalho, among others.

 Early life

-Borges was born on January 10, 1952 in Belo Horizonte, Brazil.
-In the 1960s, he gathered with other boys at the crossroads of Divinópolis street and Paraisópolis street in the neighborhood of Belo Horizonte's Santa Tereza to converse, play music, sing, and talk about the Beatles, MPB, and jazz.
-On this corner was the residence of Maricota and Salomão Borges and their 11 children, of whom Lô was the sixth.
+Sixth of the eleven children of Maricota and Salomão Borges, Lô was born on 10 January, 1952 in Belo Horizonte, Brazil.
+As a teen, he became infatuated with the music of The Beatles and the Bossa Nova movement, gathering with other boys at the crossroads of Divinópolis and Paraisópolis streets in the Belo Horizonte neighborhood of Santa Tereza to sing, play, and converse about the music they loved.
+This corner, and the gatherings that took place there are where the group and album Clube da Esquina (the corner club) takes its name.
+Around this time, Borges encountered singer and songwriter Milton Nascimento (ten years his senior) playing guitar and singing in the stairwell of the apartment building they both lived in.
+The two became friends and began to collaborate on songs, including "Clube da Esquina" and "Para Lennon e McCartney" among others.

 Career

-At 18 years old, Borges, had already shaved his head to serve in the Brazilian Army in Belo Horizonte.
-It was Milton Nascimento who took Borges from the corner in Santa Tereza, where he played violão endlessly.
-The two already had two collaborations – "Clube da Esquina" and "Para Lennon e McCartney", recorded on the album Milton in 1970 – when the composer, 10 years his senior, came to Borges, then underage, to invite him to live in Rio de Janeiro and share an album.
-After monthly apartment changes, they moved into in a paradisiacal house in Piratininga, Niterói.

-The record label Odeon recognized the power of Borges while listening to the songs he had composed – "O Trem Azul", "Tudo que Você Podia Ser", and "Um Girassol da Cor do seu Cabelo" in particular – and did not think twice in offering him a solo debut the same year.
-His famous self-titled album, known as "disco do tênis" (in English "sneaker record"), was his first solo work, called this because of the pair of Adidas tennis shoes on the cover.
-When he finished the record, he left Rio and momentarily abandoned his career.
-He went by bus to Porto Alegre, where he spent ten days, and after rode in a truck to Arembepe, Bahia, where he turned into a hippie for a few months, until returning to Belo Horizonte.